 Continuing right along the trail past the “Stafford Creek Trail” split, you will enter the last forested area of the trail.
 This was a great resting stop along the route, because just past this forested area is a steep and rocky shelf leading up to Navaho Pass.
 After completing the lengthy collection of switchbacks to the Pass, it is easy to believe that the worst of the elevation is over.
 From Navaho Pass hikers can view Ingalls Creek Valley which looks into the Alpine Lakes Wilderness.
 With views like Dragontail Peak and Little Annapurna, this is sometimes the turnaround point for many hikers because…

-In the last mile from Navaho Pass to Navaho Peak, you will be gaining over 1,200ft of elevation.
-The steep and gravely tread of the trail comprised almost a third of the total time on the trail.
+This steep section of loose scree is almost a third of the total elevation of the trial.
 With switchbacks as short as five paces and large patches of snow to navigate across, the venture to the top is not an easy one.

 Read This Next: Ten Essentials of Hiking